garykac/woven/docs/spell-list.md

 ```
 Element: Earth

-Category: Terrain, Create Tendril
+Category: Terrain, Create Eye

 When cast: Place a CHARGE on this spell.

-While charged: If in or next to a Mountain location, add a TENDRIL adjacent to any Mountain location connected to that Mountain location.
+While charged: If in or next to a Mountain location, add a EYE adjacent to any Mountain location connected to that Mountain location.

-### Move Tendril
+### Move Eye
 ```
 X . .
 . .
 X
 ```
 Element: Neutral

-Category: Starter, Move Tendril
+Category: Starter, Move Eye

-When cast: Move one of your TENDRILs one space.
+When cast: Move one of your EYEs one space.

 ### Nudge
 ```